Skip to main content

 • “Very nice graphics!”

-• “The world is beautiful, the graphics are appealing, and the story is engaging.”
+• “The world is beautiful, the graphics are appealing, and (regardless of the 'iffy' translation), the story is engaging.”

 • “The graphics whilst 'clean' are old, basic, dull, and boring.”

-• “The game does not handle its graphics well, sputtering around when very many people are in one area (and I have a pretty beefy computer and internet).”
+• “The game does not handle its graphics well, spluttering around when very many people are in one area (and I have a pretty beefy computer and internet).”

 • monetization